jeffgillan/pdal_filters.csf/README.md

 done
 ```

+### 3. Create a Dockerfile

-Create a Dockerfile for your container that includes PDAL and any other dependencies needed for you shell script.
+You are creating a Docker image that includes a PDAL base image, the json pipeline file, and the shell script.

+#### Create an empty Dockerfile

 `touch Dockerfile`

-### Edit the Dockerfile
+#### Edit the Dockerfile

 `nano Dockerfile`